 There are three phases.
-Required open space and recreation areas, including Tract A shall be provided in proportion or greater than their phase size (e.g.: 3 phases=33% of required open space provided with each phase).
 The open space and recreation areas shall be constructed/improved prior to final plat signing for their respective phase, unless a performance bond or other assurance is provided.
-(Condition 16)
+(Condition)

 3. If buildings, structures or other improvements are to be made in the open space, City may require that the development provide a bond or other adequate assurance that the buildings, structures and improvements will be completed.
 In this case, the City Council shall release the bond or other assurances when the buildings, structures and other improvements have been completed according to the development plan.